-The core concept of “Walzersymphonie” comprises a series of workshops that will take place at renowned music universities in May/June 2024: University of Music and Performing Arts Vienna, Mozarteum University Salzburg, Zurich University of the Arts, University of Music and Performing Arts Munich.
-These workshops are primarily aimed at students studying composition and serve as places of discourse for creative ideas on the use of AI in dealing with the music of Johann Strauss.
+The core concept of “Walzersymphonie” comprises a series of workshops that took place at the University of Music and Performing Arts Vienna, Mozarteum University Salzburg, Zurich University of the Arts, as well as the University of Music and Theater Munich in May/June 2024.
+These workshops were primarily aimed at students studying composition and served as places of discourse for creative ideas on the use of AI in dealing with the music of Johann Strauss.

-Selected students get the opportunity to create new compositions using a version of the AI system Ricercar that has been specially adapted for this project and trained with the music of Johann Strauss.
-Ricercar is an AI-based composition system that has already been used in numerous artistic projects.
+Selected students got the opportunity to create new compositions using a version of the AI system Ricercar that has been specially adapted for this project and trained with the music of Johann Strauss.
+Ricercar is an AI-based composition system already used in numerous artistic projects.
 It has been developed since 2019 by AI researcher and classical musician Ali Nikrang in the Ars Electronica Futurelab as a research tool specifically for the artistic needs of classical music.

 Performances of the “Walzersymphonie” in 2025

-By summer 2025, Johann Strauss Festjahr 2025 Wien will commission a four-movement symphony as part of the “Walzersymphonie” project, which will be performed in September 2025 at the Ars Electronica Festival in Linz and in November 2025 in Vienna with the Bruckner Orchestra Linz.
-The project will also be accompanied by lectures, publications and studies.
-The “Walzersymphonie” project thus serves not only as an artistic exploration, but also as a public discussion about the role of AI in art: how do human creativity and machines fit together and how can we work so that AI systems complement rather than replace these creative processes?
+By summer 2025, Johann Strauss Festjahr 2025 Wien has commissioned a four-movement symphony as part of the “Walzersymphonie” project, which will be performed in September 2025 at the Ars Electronica Festival in Linz and in November 2025 in Vienna with the Bruckner Orchestra Linz.
+The project will also be accompanied by lectures, publications, and studies.
+The “Walzersymphonie” project thus serves not only as an artistic exploration but also as a public discussion about the role of AI in art: how do human creativity and machines fit together and how can we work so that AI systems complement rather than replace these creative processes?

 From a technical point of view, an experimental approach to AI requires an openness to new possibilities and an intuitive approach without clear guidelines.
 Interacting with AI requires a certain amount of freedom and creativity on the part of the user in order to fully harness the potential of the technology.